 Costco’s austere warehouses don’t offer much in terms of eye candy, but inside you’ll find an emporium capable of satisfying most of your needs.
-Whether it’s groceries, clothes or electronics, Costco’s myriad goods and membership model have proven resilient in an era of retail titans.
+Whether it’s groceries, clothes or electronics, Costco’s selection of goods, including its Kirkland Signature private-label line, and membership model have proven resilient in an era of retail titans.
 Here are some figures that help break down Costco’s success and ongoing market activities.

 |What Costco Is Worth|

 |Share Price, 52-Week Range||$406.51-$612.27|

 |GOBankingRates’ Evaluation of Costco’s Net Worth||$143.68 billion|

 |All information on 52-week range is accurate as of Jan.
 29, 2023.|

 Market cap is one measure of a company’s value.
 It’s calculated by multiplying the number of outstanding shares by the current share price, which means it represents the value of all of the company’s stock.
 A strong market cap might mean investors are comfortable buying more stock.

 Even though market cap gives you a clear sense of what the market values a company at, it’s based on market sentiment, which, in turn, is based on a multitude of consumer variables and market players.